-- Faculty and staff in the exposed workplace shall be tested and then tested again as requested, whereas a negative result will not change the quarantine timeframe. - After the first two COVID-19 tests CSUDH will provide continuous COVID-19 testing of faculty and staff who remain in the exposed group at least once per week.
-This will continue until seven days have passed since the last known positive case is identified. - All COVID-19 confirmed cases during an outbreak will be investigated and hazards found will be mitigated and documented.
+- After the first two COVID-19 tests CSUDH will provide continuous COVID-19 testing of Faculty and Staff who remain in the exposed group at least once per week.
+This will continue until 14 days have passed since the last known positive case is identified. - All COVID-19 confirmed cases during an outbreak will be investigated and hazards found will be mitigated and documented.